tsuyoikaze/FusionHunt/README.md

                                   total number of cores minus 2)
     --max-memory <max_memory>:    The max number of memory to be used (default is half of the total memory)
+    --GFusion:                    Perform genome alignment-based fusion gene
+                                  detection powered by GFusion (default is
+                                  disabled)
+    --rsem:                       Perform RSEM estimation of gene and isoform expression (default is disabled)

   Subroutine-specific Optional Parameters:
     --trimmomatic-param <param>:  Adapters and specifications for trimmomatic to perform automatic quality trim (default
                                   is "ILLUMINACLIP:$TRIMMOMATIC_DIR/
                                   adapters/TruSeq3-PE.fa:2:30:12")
+    --GFusion-bowtie-index <idx>: The path and prefix of bowtie index file.
+                                  NOTICE: This is REQUIRED if GFusion is enabled.
+    --GFusion-opt <options>:      Optional arguments passed into GFusion.
+                                  'options' must be en entire string such as "-r 0 -n 1"
+    --rsem-opt <options>:         Optional arguments passed into RSEM.
+                                  'options' must be en entire string such as "-r 0 -n 1"

 ```

 ## Output